Ah Boys to Men 2: Domestic

 Neo has anticipated that this film would "do much better than the first part" and has also announced his consideration to produce more army-themed films.
 At a press conference for this film, Neo said: "I anticipate that part two will do much better than the first one and I hope that we will hit S$7 million this time."

-This film has indeed out-grossed part one in terms of opening weekend earnings; it earned S$1.51 million in its opening weekend, thus breaking the record for the highest box office earnings for local productions, which was previously set by part one in 2012.
+The film earned more than the first film in its opening weekend; it earned S$1.51 million in its opening weekend, thus breaking the record for the highest box office earnings for local productions, which was previously set by part one in 2012.
 It took in S$2.7 million over the Chinese New Year weekend period; on February 20, 2013, this film overtook part one in box office takings by grossing S$6.297 million and becoming the highest-grossing Singaporean film.
 As of February 26, 2013, this film has grossed S$7.08 million.
 The film's overwhelming success has been seen as a "gift from Heaven" by Neo.